pylint-dev/pylint/doc/user_guide/checkers/features.rst

   *'` style import.
 :unused-variable (W0612): *Unused variable %r*
   Used when a variable is defined but not used.
-:global-variable-not-assigned (W0602): *Using global for %r but no assignment is done* Used when a variable is defined through the "global" statement but no assignment to this variable is done.
 :undefined-loop-variable (W0631): *Using possibly undefined loop variable %r* Used when a loop variable (i.e. defined by a for loop or a list comprehension or a generator expression) is used outside the loop.